-8 Beautiful Hikes in Massachusetts
+8 Beautiful Hikes Near Boston

 No matter where you travel within Massachusetts, you are bound to come across a fantastic park.
 Massachusetts is home to so many gorgeous parks -too many to count!
-Year round recreation, from hiking and biking in the spring and summer months to cross country skiing in the winter months, await you in beautiful Massachusetts.
+Year-round recreation, from hiking and biking in the spring and summer months, to cross country skiing in the winter months, await you in beautiful Massachusetts.

-Massachusetts is one of the most heavily forested US states (it’s 8th on the list which 62% of the state covered with spectacular forested lands), leading to endless recreational opportunities.
+Massachusetts is one of the most heavily forested US states (it’s 8th on the list with 62% of the state covered with spectacular forested lands), leading to endless recreational opportunities.
 Even within a short radius of Boston, you can still explore tremendous parks.
 No matter which part of the state you visit, whether inland, coastal, or near a big city, there is a beautiful forest waiting for you.

 Take a look at a few of my favorite parks in the state and feel free to add a few suggestions of your own!